sam-bells/nr-apim-telemetry/README.md

 ## Recognition

-Recognition of the foundational work done by  [Clarence Bakirtzidis](https://www.linkedin.com/in/clarencebakirtzidis/) (Microsoft Global Black Belt) who got getting parts of this demo previously setup.
+Recognition of the contribution to the logging component policy to [Clarence Bakirtzidis](https://www.linkedin.com/in/clarencebakirtzidis/) (Microsoft Global Black Belt).